Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Understands 3,000-4,000 words

-• Uses a large vocabulary and complex sentences: can tell a simple narrative, answer questions, respond to others, describe objects, communicate feelings, needs, wants
+• Uses a strong vocabulary and complex sentences: can tell a simple narrative, answer questions, respond to others, describe objects, communicate feelings, needs, wants

 • Participates in back-and-forth conversation